jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

 Social capital - USA
 <iframe src="https://ourworldindata.org/grapher/trust-attitudes-in-the-us?time=1972..2014" style="width: 100%; height: 600px; border: 0px none;"></iframe>
 Social capital is the trust people have in each other.
 The more people socialize, the more trust they'll have with each other.
 It's often called "Bowling Alone".

+## Aristarchus Birthdays

+For example, every birthday party used to be a celebration the Sun revolved around you.
+Think of how silly it is the Earth being  stationary, and the stars, galaxies, and Universe revolve around us.
+But the truth that was, when we could probe the Universe with our eyes.

+We thought of the truth.
+Ancent Greek astronomer and mathematician Aristarchus of Samos (310-230 BC) said the Earth moved.
+He correctly figured out the relative sizes of the Moon, Sun, and Earth.
+He did it by testing a well in Egypt that once a year had no shadow.
+He reasoned the Sun is directly above it.
+On the same day he measured the shadow of the great Tower of Alexandria.
+He measured the distances and heights of everything, used the pythgorean theorem, and voila, the Sun is 80 times the size of Earth, and the Moon is one forth.
+Aristarchus thereafter said why would the Sun move if it's so much bigger.

+Aristarchus was right, but his argument still lost because we didn't have the tools yet to see the truth.
+Aristotle said if the Earth moved so much, why don't the stars move in the sky.
+Aristarchus said the truth was the stars are extemely far away.
+But the truth was unbelieveable to people who measured things in feet so Aristotle won.
+The rule was thus the Sun revolved us on our birthdays.

+Geocentrism was a big rule.
+It was rooted in the Bible, which was the basis of the ruling nobility's power too.
+When Copernicus used mathematics to question geo-centrism, it wasn't enough.
+When Galileo used the telescope it helped alot.
+However, it was only when telescopes got powerful and cheap enough the people could see the truth themselves, that we accepted we revolved around the Earth on our birthdays.
+Thereafter the rulebook coldn't be corrupted with human interpratations of the truth.
+Science took over to explain illness, disease, gravity, and the stars.
+Darth King's days were set the day kids started to get telescopes for their birthdays.